declanbarr/Iris-Data-Set-Project/README.md

         * each class
     * Pairplots
         * each attribute

-(need to write what investigating a data set entails and how python can be used to do it)
-    * what a library is
-    * how to import etc

-(reference to pandas cheat sheet)

-(Box plot producing outlier data points)

-All values in this write up will be given to 1 decimal place
+All values in this write up will be given to 1 decimal place.

 The Iris flower data set has the following dimensions:
 ```